Gregor Hrovat

-Gregor Hrovat (born 18 August 1994) is a Slovenian professional basketball player for JDA Dijon of the LNB Pro A. With his 1.96 m he plays as a swingman.
+Gregor Hrovat (born 18 August 1994) is a Slovenian professional basketball player who last played for JDA Dijon of the LNB Pro A. With his 1.96 m he plays as a swingman.
 He also represents the Slovenian national team.

 Early life

 Hrovat was born in the coastal city of Koper, Slovenia, where he also started his basketball career at Koš Koper.

 He was a member of the Slovenian U-16, U-18 and U-20 national team.
 He played at the 2012 FIBA Europe Under-18 Championship where he averaged 15.4 points, 5.8 rebounds and 2.5 assists.
 Next year he also played in 2013 FIBA Europe Under-20 Championship.

 Professional career

 Hrovat signed his first professional basketball deal in 2011 with Helios Domžale.
 In his first year he was loaned to BC Logatec for one season.
 In 2012, he made a return to Helios Domžale, where he remained until 2014.
 During this period, he also participated in the 2014 Slovenian All-Star Game.